Nias Expedition

 The Nias Expedition was a punitive expedition of the Royal Netherlands East Indies Army to Nias at the end of 1855, which, with intervals, lasted until 1864.

 Background

 Nias (Nias Island) was an almost isolated island.
 The distance of Nias Island from the mainland Sumatera made Nias Island become almost isolated from Srivijaya and Majapahit.
-But, Nias people and their activity were noted well by Fantsur (Barus) and Sibolga people (both are Batak) during their trade.
-Nias island was officially part of Fantsur (Barus) empire in the tenth century (as it might have been earlier).
+But, Nias people and their activity were noted well by Fansur (Barus) and Sibolga residents during their trade.
+Nias island was officially part of Fansur (Barus) in the tenth century (as it might have been earlier).

 Their relationship was still good until the 17th century.
 This statement is accurate according to Vereenigde Oostindische Compagnie's notes.
 In 1672, Vereenigde Oostindische Compagnie was being given a permission by Barus to do trade transaction in Barus harbour, Singkil (1693), and Nias Island (1694).